| Drs. Concannon &

 8. Website and E-mail Privacy Issues.
 Our websites at http://DrConcannon.com and at http://DrVitale.com are not interactive, do not accept any communication to us, and we do not collect any personal information whatsoever from visitors, including names, e-mail addresses, or personal medical information.
 Our web sites (DrVitale.com is automatically redirected to DrConcannon.com) do not issue their own cookies, but certain web browsers may issue one to retain the web site in its memory.
 Our websites do not host any form of advertisement, and are funded solely by Drs.
 Concannon & Vitale, LLC.
 Friendly links to other websites, such as the American Academy of Pediatrics, may contain advertisement material of which we have no control and do not necessarily endorse..

 As a general office policy, we will NOT communicate with patients or parents via e-mail or via website such as Facebook.
 We strongly feel that communication with parents or patients via e-mail is mostly unsecured but definitely inappropriate in the pediatric setting.
-Quite simply, we can not discern the level of concern in a parent's voice in an e-mail; whereas by telephone such concerns become obvious.
-Since the webmaster of our site is a also a medical professional, we will not display e-mail contact information on our web site due to the above policy.
+Quite simply, we can not discern the level of concern in a parent's voice in an e-mail; whereas by telephone such concerns become more obvious.
+Since the webmaster of our site may or may not be a medical professional, we will not answer e-mail sent to that address, due to the above policy.
 Contact us instead by phoning us at (401) 943-7337.

 D. USE AND DISCLOSURE OF YOUR IIHI IN CERTAIN SPECIAL CIRCUMSTANCES